peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EInteger exponent,
         PeterO.Numbers.EContext ctx);

-Returns a decimal number with the same value as this object but rounded to the given exponent, and signals an invalid operation if the result would be inexact.
+Returns a decimal number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>